 Friends of Williamsons Tunnels - a site dedicated to an amazing network of tunnels under Liverpool.
 Built as a 'job creation scheme' in the 19th Century, the Friends are trying to raise awareness of the tunnels to prevent destruction.

 GAG (Grubenarchäologischen Gesellschaft) - German Mining Heritage site which covers artificial caves, mining exploration and mining history.
 An interesting site to visit to find out about Fahrkuenste (Man Engines), which are being researched by Thomas Krassmann (English translation available).

 Great Orme Explorations Society - Caving, mines, archaeology, history, exploration and discovery, on you've guessed it ... the Great Orme, Llandudno.

 Haig Colliery Mining Museum - Cumbria's last deep coal mine, turned into a mining museum, but now closed.

-Hendrecoed North Wales Mining History - a project which aims to document and make public aspects of the mining history and associated I.A. of north Wales, inlcuding the Merioneth manganese mines.
+Hendrecoed North Wales Mining History - a project which aims to document and make public aspects of the mining history and associated I.A. of north Wales, including the Merioneth manganese mines.

 Heroes of Mine - A brief history of Mines Rescue in the UK

-I.A.Recordings - dedicated to the recording of past and present British industrial activity on film and video, this group have made a unique collection of video recordings over the past 16 years.
+I.A.Recordings - dedicated to the recording of past and present industrial activity on film and video, this group have made a unique collection of videos recorded since 1979.
 Their archives include quite a lot of underground mining activity and video records of SCMC exploration efforts.

 IronMiners.com - a group of mine researchers specialising in mining history in the North East area of the USA (NJ, NY, PA and Arizona).